 Should I get my hearing tested?

 Throughout various life stages, it’s a good idea to have different kinds of tests and routine checkups performed to make sure your body’s systems are running optimally.
-As you age, the types of recommended exams and tests are likely to change—you probably weren’t talking to a doctor about colonoscopies in your 20s!
+Just like vision screenings and cholesterol tests, hearing evaluations should be a regular part of your health routine, especially as you age

 1. Do you struggle to hear the TV, or do others complain about the volume at which you watch it?